google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 Lets step through what this code is doing and how it's subscribing the user for push messaging.

-First we take the application server's public key, which is base 64 URL safe encoded, and we convert it to a UInt8Array as this is the expected input of the subscribe call.
-We've already given you the function __urlB64ToUint8Array__ at the top of __scripts/main.js__.
+First we take the application server's public key, which is base 64 URL safe encoded, and we convert it to a `UInt8Array` as this is the expected input of the subscribe call.
+We've already given you the function `urlB64ToUint8Array` at the top of `scripts/main.js`.

-Once we've converted the value, we call the __subscribe()__ method on our service worker's pushManager, passing in our application server's public key and the value ‘userVisibleOnly: true'.
+Once we've converted the value, we call the `subscribe()` method on our service worker's `pushManager`, passing in our application server's public key and the value `userVisibleOnly: true`.

 ```
 const applicationServerKey = urlB64ToUint8Array(applicationServerPublicKey);